Bea Arthur: Television

-In 1978, during the show's sixth season, Arthur decided to exit the series.
-Later that year she costarred in Star Wars Holiday Special, in which she had a song and dance routine in the Mos Eisley cantina.
-She hosted The Beatrice Arthur Special on CBS on January 19, 1980, which paired the star in a musical comedy revue with Rock Hudson, Melba Moore and Wayland Flowers and Madame.
+Arthur decided to exit the series during its sixth season.
+Later in 1978, she appeared in the Star Wars Holiday Special, in which she performed a song in the Mos Eisley cantina.
+She hosted The Beatrice Arthur Special for CBS on January 19, 1980, leading a musical comedy revue with Rock Hudson, Melba Moore and Wayland Flowers with Madame.

 Arthur returned to television in the short-lived 1983 sitcom Amanda's (an adaptation of the British series Fawlty Towers).
-The show proved unsuccessful, with only 10 episodes broadcast of 13 filmed.In 1985, at the age of 63, Arthur was cast in The Golden Girls, in which she played Dorothy Zbornak, a divorced mother and substitute teacher living in a Miami, Florida, house owned by widow Blanche Devereaux (Rue McClanahan).
+Ten of the show's thirteen episodes were aired.In 1985, Arthur was cast in The Golden Girls, in which she played Dorothy Zbornak, a divorced mother and substitute teacher living in a Miami, Florida, house owned by widow Blanche Devereaux (Rue McClanahan, who had previously co-starred with Arthur in Maude).
 Her other roommates included widow Rose Nylund (Betty White) and Dorothy's Sicilian mother, Sophia Petrillo (Estelle Getty).
-Getty was actually a year younger than Arthur in real life.
-Initially, Betty White was cast as the man-hungry Blanche, and Rue McClanahan (who had previously co-starred with Arthur in Maude) was cast as the naive Rose.
-Arthur refused to be in a show essentially about Maude and Vivian living with Sue Ann Nivens.
-After White and McClanahan switched roles, Arthur reconsidered.
-The series was a hit and remained a top-ten rating fixture for six of its seven seasons.
-Arthur's performances led to several Emmy nominations over the course of the series and an Emmy win in 1988.
-Arthur left the show after seven years, and in 1992, it moved from NBC to CBS and retooled as The Golden Palace in which the other three actresses reprised their roles, with Cheech Marin as their new foil.
-Arthur made a guest appearance in a two-part episode, but the new series lasted just one season.
+The series was a massive hit and remained a top-ten rating fixture for six of its seven seasons.
+Arthur's performances led to several Emmy nominations over the course of the series and Arthur won an Emmy in 1988.
+Arthur left the show after the end of the seventh season and the series ended.
+In 1992, it was retooled as The Golden Palace with the other three actresses and aired on CBS as it was not picked up by NBC.
+The new series, however, lasted only one season.

-In 1984, Arthur, who had otherwise refused to appear in advertising, accepted a lucrative offer from Canadian drugstore chain Shoppers Drug Mart to be their commercial spokeswoman, on the condition that the commercials would never be seen in the United States.
+In 1984, Arthur, who routinely declined commercial endorsements, accepted a lucrative offer from Canadian drugstore chain Shoppers Drug Mart to be their commercial spokeswoman, on the condition that the commercials would not air in the United States.
 Arthur spent seven years in the position, continuing as spokeswoman during her run on The Golden Girls by commuting to Toronto for commercial tapings.

 Film

-Arthur sporadically appeared in films, reprising her stage role as Vera Charles in the 1974 film adaption of Mame, opposite Lucille Ball.
-She portrayed overbearing mother Bea Vecchio in Lovers and Other Strangers (1970), and had a cameo as a Roman unemployment clerk in Mel Brooks' History of the World, Part I (1981).
+Arthur reprised her stage role as Vera Charles in the 1974 film adaption of Mame, opposite Lucille Ball.
+She portrayed overbearing mother Bea Vecchio in Lovers and Other Strangers (1970) and had a cameo as a Roman unemployment clerk in Mel Brooks' History of the World, Part I (1981).
 She appeared in the 1995 American movie For Better or Worse as Beverly Makeshift.
+Her final film credit was in Enemies of Laughter in 2000, opposite Peter Falk.